pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines-5160.md

   }
 }
 ```
-In the `mounts` section, options for mountpoints can be specified.
+In the `mounts` section, options for mount points can be specified.
 For swap, an entry must be present (with any unique name that doesn't start with a `/`), otherwise the swap will be created but not activated.

 #### RAID 5 setup (with spare devices)
 ```json